telerik/winforms-docs/gridview/columns/column-types/gridviewdecimalcolumn.md

 {{endregion}}

 ## Setting a default value for empty cells

-You may provide a default value using the following code:#_[C#] Setting the default value for empty cells_
+You may provide a default value using the following code:

 {{source=..\SamplesCS\GridView\Columns\GridViewDecimalColumn1.cs region=settingTheDefaultValue}}
 {{source=..\SamplesVB\GridView\Columns\GridViewDecimalColumn1.vb region=settingTheDefaultValue}}